jjvanzon/Circular-Language-Spec/spec/parameters/imported-parameter-concepts.md

 ![](images/2.%20Imported%20Parameter%20Concepts.028.png)

-The eventual display is all up to the implementation of *Object Order*.
+The eventual display is all up to the implementation of *Sequence Order*.
 That might determine the ways sorted objects are displayed.
 The ideas introduced here are preliminary.
-Eventually parameter order might comply to object order.
+Eventually parameter order might comply to sequence order.

 The objects may also be displayed clockwise: